Start playing guitar How to choose a guitar for beginners?

 The Cramps were shy about taking responsibility for the birth of psychobilly.
 The Meteors, on the other hand, had no such issues.

-The Meteors were responsible for inspiring a host similar horror and double-bass-loving bands across Great Britain.
+The Meteors were responsible for inspiring a host of similar horror and double-bass-loving bands across Great Britain.
 They declared themselves as apolitical, delved deep into their obsession for horror and gore, and their fans, The Wrecking Crew, may have invented slam dancing.

 The Meteors are revered in the scene.
 But, in some ways, they were too weird even for psychobilly enthusiasts.
 This meant that they didn’t benefit commercially from the rise of psychobilly, cowpunk or swing and rockabilly revival during the 1990s.